Glossary

 Dock: tokenization for payment cards

-A Dock, a leader in technology for financial services in Latin America, offers a complete tokenization solution for card issuers, digital wallets, and businesses looking to operate payments securely and scalably.
-The technology was developed to serve everything from large banks to fintechs seeking agility, compliance, and trust in their payment methods.
+A Dock, a leader in technology for financial services in Latin America, offers a complete tokenization solution For card issuers, digital wallets, and businesses that want to operate payments in a secure and scalable way.

 • Protection of sensitive data based on international safety standards, such as PCI DSS and EMVCo standards, which ensure regulatory adherence and robustness against leaks;